Ramblings on the freeness of affine hypersurfaces: Bounds on Tjurina numbers

 \item If $d/2 \leq r \leq d-1$, then

 where, in this case, we set

 \end{enumerate}

 \end{thm} The equality holds in (2) if and only if the projective curve $C$ is maximal Tjurina, see \cite{DStCol} for the definition and the properties of these curves.
-In the affine case, we have the following similar result. \begin{cor} For any pair of curves $X:g=0$, $C:f=0$ of degree $d$ as above, one has
+In the affine case, we have the following result, similar to Theorem \ref{thmtau2}. \begin{cor} For any pair of curves $X:g=0$, $C:f=0$ of degree $d$ as above, one has

-and equality holds exactly when the curve $C$ has no singularities on the line at infinity $L_z:z=0$.
+and the equality holds exactly when the curve $C$ has no singularities on the line at infinity $L_0:x_0=0$.
 Moreover

 where $r=mdr(g)=mdr(f)$ and $\tau(d,r)_{max}$ is defined as in Theorem \ref{thmtau2}.
-In addition, this last inequality is an equality if and only if the curve $C$ has no singularities on the line at infinity $L_z:z=0$ and $C$ is either free when $r'<d/2$, or maximal Tjurina when $r'>d/2$. \end{cor} \proof The first claim is obvious.
+In addition, this last inequality is an equality if and only if the curve $C$ has no singularities on the line at infinity $L_0$ and $C$ is either free when $r'<d/2$, or maximal Tjurina when $r'>d/2$. \end{cor} \proof The first claim is obvious.
 To prove the remaining claims, we use Theorem \eqref{thmtau2} and the equality $mdr(f)=mdr(g)$ established in Corollary \ref{corthm1}.

 \endproof